adaltas/node-csv/doc/from.md

 *   `trim`        If true, ignore whitespace immediately around the delimiter, defaults to false.
 *   `ltrim`       If true, ignore whitespace immediately following the delimiter (i.e. left-trim all fields), defaults to false.
 *   `rtrim`       If true, ignore whitespace immediately preceding the delimiter (i.e. right-trim all fields), defaults to false.

+Additionnaly, in case you are working with stream, you can pass all the options accepted by the `stream.pipe` function.

 <a name="from.array"></a>